lucamarini22/food-recognition-challenge/README.md

-# Food Recognition Challenge - Semantic Segmentation
+# Food Recognition Challenge (Semantic Segmentation)

 ### Overview
 The food recognition challenge involves the building of a model to recognise and segment food items in each image.
 There are 273 categories of food items and each image may be a binary or multiclass image.
 More information on the challenge can be found on the [official website](https://www.aicrowd.com/challenges/food-recognition-challenge).